networkoptix/nx_open/readme.md

 ---------------------------------------------------------------------------------------------------
 ## Building VMS Desktop Client

-To build the Client, besides cloning this repository, you must obtain a Customization Package - it is a collection of texts and graphics used in the GUI; it defines the branding of the VMS.
+The Client uses in its GUI a collection of texts and graphics called a Customization Package; it defines the branding of the VMS.
 The Customization Package comes as a zip file.

-If you want to build an Nx-Meta-branded VMS Client, create a Custom Client on the Nx Meta Developer Portal and download its customization package at https://meta.nxvms.com/developers/custom-clients/.
+A default one is taken from Conan - the Client will be branded as Nx Meta and will show placeholders for such traits as the company name, web site and End-User License Agreement text.
+If you want to define these traits, create a "Custom Client" entity on the Nx Meta Developer Portal and download the generated Customization Package zip at https://meta.nxvms.com/developers/custom-clients/.
+Customization Packages with branding other than Nx Meta can be available there as well.
-Otherwise, request a different Powered-by-Nx customization package.

 All the commands necessary to perform the CMake Configuration and Build stages are written in the scripts `build.sh` (for Linux and MacOS) and `build.bat` (for Windows) located in the repository